 - a letter/care plan from the child's GP/consultant stating the child's condition and what medication if any is to be administered. - written consent from the parent or guardian allowing our staff to administer medication; and - proof of training in the administration of such medication by the child's GP, a district nurse, children's nurse specialist or a community paediatric nurse. - Written confirmation that we hold this information will first be sent to the Early Years Alliance Insurance team for appraisal.
-Written confirmation that the insurance has been extended will be issued by return. - Treatments, such as inhalers or EpiPen's are immediately accessible in an emergency. - Key person for special needs children requiring assistance with tubes to help them with everyday living e.g. breathing apparatus, to take nourishment, colostomy bags etc.: - Prior written consent must be obtained from the child's parent or guardian to give treatment and/or medication prescribed by the child's GP. - The key person must have the relevant medical training/experience, which may include receiving appropriate instructions from parents or guardians. - Copies of all letters relating to these children must first be sent to the Early Years Alliance Insurance team for appraisal.
-Written confirmation that the insurance has been extended will be issued by return. - If we unsure about any aspect, we contact the Early Years Alliance Insurance team on 020 7697 2585 or email insurance@eyalliance.org.uk.
+Written confirmation that the insurance has been extended will be issued by return. - Treatments, such as inhalers or EpiPen's are immediately accessible in an emergency. - Key person for special needs children requiring assistance with tubes to help them with everyday living e.g. breathing apparatus, to take nourishment, colostomy bags etc.: - Prior written consent must be obtained from the child's parent or guardian to give treatment and/or medication prescribed by the child's GP. - The key person must have the relevant medical training/experience, which may include receiving appropriate instructions from parents or guardians. - If we unsure about any aspect, we contact the Early Years Alliance Insurance team on 020 7697 2585 or email insurance@eyalliance.org.uk.